webpro-nl/knip/packages/docs/src/content/docs/guides/writing-a-plugin.md

 :::tip

-You only need `CONFIG_FILE_PATTERNS` and implement the `findDependencies` function if at least one of the configuration files is JSON or YAML, or if the configuration references dependencies not using regular `require` or `import` statements.
+You only need `CONFIG_FILE_PATTERNS` and implement the `findDependencies` function if:

+- At least one of the configuration files is JSON or YAML, OR
+- The configuration references dependencies not using regular `require` or `import` statements

 :::